 Vigilance and post-market surveillance

-The vigilance and PMS module is where the manufacturer needs to report any serious events with their devices, along with field safety corrective measures, and related Basic UDI-DI and UDI data for the affected devices.
+The vigilance and PMS module is where the manufacturer needs to report any serious events (according to article 87) with their devices, along with field safety corrective measures, and related Basic UDI-DI and UDI data for the affected devices.

 The trend reporting from the PMS system must also be uploaded to this module along with Periodic Safety Update Reports (PSURs) for the manufacturers.
 The data in this module will only be partially available to the public.